|About Us||How to Find Us||Our Varieties|

 Anise 'Woodland Ruby' - Illicium mexicanum X flordanum alba - Evergreen shrub with aromatic foliage has ruby-pink starfish-like flowers which are larger than either parent and on long stems extending out from the foliage.
 It blooms over an extended period from May until frost.
-A Woodlanders Nursery introduction.
+A Woodlanders Nursery introduction - Out of Stock.

 Holly 'Emily Brunner' - Ilex 'Emily Brunner' - Emily Brunner is a hybrid between I. latifolia and I. cornuta with an upright to columnar growth habit.
 It maintains the dense growth habit and the light-green foliage typical of the Chinese Holly with little pruning.
 The showy yellow flowers are unusually striking for a holly plant.
 A row of Emily Brunner Holly makes one of the best screens available.
 Its tight growth habit, even in partial shade, makes it nice along the border of a property to provide protection from the wind.
 An excellent pollinator plant for bees.

 'Hohman Holly' - Ilex x koehneana ‘Hohman’ A hybrid between Ilex aquifolium and Ilex latifolia.
 This holly has very dark green foliage with vivid red fruit.
 Maintains an upright pyramidal growth habit.